CraftAcademyLabs/coach-guides/miscellaneous/assessments/assessment_1.md

 ## Question 1 - Variables
-Create a variable and set it equal to 'variable'.
+Create a variable and set it equal to `'variable'`.
 What are some different data types?
 Write a few examples.

 ## Question 2 - Hashes and Arrays